solana-labs/solana-web3.js/packages/rpc-api/README.md

 A config object with the following properties:

 -   `defaultCommitment`: An optional default `Commitment` value.
 Given an RPC method that takes `commitment` as a parameter, this value will be used when the caller does not supply one.
--   `onIntegerOverflow(methodName, keyPath, value): void`: An optional function that will be called whenever a `bigint` input exceeds that which can be expressed using JavaScript numbers.
+-   `onIntegerOverflow(request, keyPath, value): void`: An optional function that will be called whenever a `bigint` input exceeds that which can be expressed using JavaScript numbers.
 This is used in the default `SolanaRpcApi` to throw an exception rather than to allow truncated values to propagate through a program.